Our Top Free Resource

 If you want to make an impact now at Humane Society Silicon Valley and also provide for your family later, consider setting up a charitable lead trust.
 You transfer cash or other assets to a trust that makes payments to Humane Society Silicon Valley for a period of time.
 When the term is up, the remaining trust passes to your family or other beneficiaries you select.

-There are two ways charitable lead trusts make payments:
+There are two ways that charitable lead trusts make payments to HSSV:

 A charitable lead annuity trust pays a fixed amount each year to HSSV and is more attractive when interest rates are low.

 A charitable lead unitrust pays a variable amount each year to HSSV based on the value of the assets in the trust.
 With a unitrust, if the trust's assets go up in value, for example, the payments to HSSV go up as well.